Azure-Samples/zone-redundant-aks-and-storage/README.md

 If you plan on using the cluster autoscaler with node pools that span multiple zones and leverage scheduling features related to zones, such as volume topological scheduling, we recommend you have one node pool per zone and enable `--balance-similar-node-groups` through the autoscaler profile.
 This ensures the autoscaler can successfully scale up agenbt nodes separately in each node pool and related availability zone as required and keep the sizes of the node pools balanced.
 When using the AKS cluster autoscaler with node pools spanning multiple availability zones, there are a few considerations to keep in mind:

-1. It is recommended to create a separate node pool for each zone when using nodepools that attach persistent volumes based on locally redundant storage (LSR) Azure Storage using a CSI Driver, such as [Azure Disks](https://learn.microsoft.com/en-us/azure/aks/azure-disk-csi), [Azure Files](https://learn.microsoft.com/en-us/azure/aks/azure-files-csi), or [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/aks/azure-blob-csi?tabs=NFS).
+1. It is recommended to create a separate node pool for each zone when using node pools that attach persistent volumes based on locally redundant storage (LSR) Azure Storage using a CSI Driver, such as [Azure Disks](https://learn.microsoft.com/en-us/azure/aks/azure-disk-csi), [Azure Files](https://learn.microsoft.com/en-us/azure/aks/azure-files-csi), or [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/aks/azure-blob-csi?tabs=NFS).
 This is necessary because an LRS persistent volume in one availability zone cannot be attached and accessed by a pod in another availability zone.
 2. If multiple node pools are created within each zone, it is recommended to enable the `--balance-similar-node-groups` property in the autoscaler profile.
 This feature helps identify similar node pools and ensures a balanced distribution of nodes across them.
 3. However, if you are not utilizing Persistent Volumes, the [AKS cluster autoscaler](https://learn.microsoft.com/en-us/azure/aks/cluster-autoscaler?tabs=azure-cli) should work without any issues with node pools that span multiple Availability Zones.